mattzab/go-simple-htmx/README.md

 # Go Simple HTMX Demo

-TL;DR: A frontend for backend devs, because unfortunately (for whatever reason) a frontend is still actually needed...
+TL;DR: A frontend for backend devs, because unfortunately a frontend is still actually needed...
+With this one old weird trick the frontend devs HATE, you (the backend dev) just became full stack.

 A simple showcase of building web apps with HTMX, Go, and Bulma CSS, because who needs the soul-crushing bloat of frontend frameworks?
 This project smirks at complexity, sticking to the KISS (Keep It Simple, Stupid) mantra while flexing the raw power of server-side sanity.